 Brought to you as part of Torrey Holistics’s month-long celebration of earth month.
 Transcript has been edited for clarity and readability.

 SHELBY: Hi guys!
 It’s me, Shelby, Torrey Holistics’ Lead Cannabis Educator, and I’m really excited today to be sitting down virtually with David Bronner.
-You may recognize the name—he’s the Cosmic Engagement Officer for Dr. Bronners and he’s also the founder of Brother David’s and Sun&#43Earth Certified.
+You may recognize the name—he’s the Cosmic Engagement Officer for Dr. Bronners and he’s also the founder of Brother David’s and Sun+Earth Certified.
 So welcome, it’s great to have you.

 DAVID: Thanks for having me.